 If you need more speed for a grudge match – simply turn on the NOS.
 The videos and time slips below are with NOS.

 This new 1977 Vega Hatchback has been built for 1/8 mile bracket racing.
 It has a simple setup with a 427 SBC and weighs in at 2184 lbs. race ready with no driver.
-The video and time slip below are from a recent test day at the track with the NOS.

 View every step of this build